This article may contain compensated links. Please read disclaimer for more info.

 Suggested by Elisa | France Bucket List

-Dole is a picturesque city in the region of Bourgogne-Franche-Comté, in Eastern France.
-Bordered by the river Doubs, Dole is the perfect destination for a relaxing getaway or one of the must-stops of a road trip through the Jura.
+Dole is a picturesque city in the region of Bourgogne-Franche-Comté in Eastern France.
+Bordered by the river Doubs, Dole is one of the must-stops of any road trip through the Jura and also the perfect destination for a relaxing getaway.

-Dole was the capital of Franche-Comté until King Louis XIV conquered the region in the 17th century and its historical center is still witness of the city’s glorious past: the Collegiale, the cobbled streets, and the mansions are beautiful and well preserved.
-Dole also has two museums, one of them dedicated to Louis Pasteur – the scientist who discovered the penicillin – who was born in Dole.
+Dole was the capital of Franche-Comté until King Louis XIV conquered the region in the 17th century.
+Its historical center is still a witness to this glorious past: the Collegiale, the cobbled streets, and the mansions are beautiful and well preserved.
+Dole also has two museums, one of them dedicated to Louis Pasteur (the scientist who discovered penicillin), who was born in Dole.

 During your visit, you can also explore Dole’s surroundings by boat or bicycle.
 Don’t miss the picturesque village of Rochefort-sur-Nenon, or the magnificent Forest of Chaux, with its centenary trees, as well as the interesting remains of ovens and forges.